-In this post we’ll take a look at one of the key benefits of Cloud Computing – Scalability.
-We’ll explore the different scaling options available for your cloud based workloads, and then we’ll take a look at specific services in AWS which can help you to achieve scalability for your AWS hosted applications.
+In this post we’ll take a look at one of the key benefits of cloud computing: scalability.
+We’ll explore the different scaling options available for your cloud-based workloads, and then we’ll take a look at specific services in AWS that can help you to achieve scalability for your AWS-hosted applications.

 Cloud Computing Scalability

-Let’s firstly take a look at the different ways in which a cloud hosted application can scale – Vertically, Horizontally or Diagonally.
+Let’s first take a look at the different ways in which a cloud-hosted application can scale: vertically, horizontally or diagonally.

 AWS Scalability

-So now we understand a little more about the different types of cloud computing scalability, let’s look at what services AWS has available to facilitate scaling in the AWS cloud.
+So, now that we understand a little more about the different types of cloud computing scalability, let’s look at what services AWS has available to facilitate scaling in the AWS cloud.

 Vertical Scaling in AWS